Sgitario/sgitario.github.io/_posts/2018-10-26-axon-by-example.md

 **********************************************
 ```

 This message means we cannot connect with the Axon server.
-Double check the Axon server is up and running and browse the dashboard in the browser.
+Double check the Axon server is up and running and/or go to the Axon dashboard in the browser.

 - Add a library: